 top of page

-Peter Tracy is a music writer, art critic, cellist, and composer based in Seattle, Washington.
-As a writer and critic, Peter's work has appeared in VAN, Variable West, The Public Domain Review, Second Inversion, and Clef Notes.
-He is currently a staff writer for A Closer Listen, and in March 2022, he launched Everyone and I, an online newsletter and publication focusing on music, literature, and art criticism.
+Peter Tracy is a writer and musician based in Seattle, Washington.
+Peter's writing has appeared in VAN, Variable West, The Public Domain Review, Second Inversion, and Clef Notes.
+He is currently a staff writer for A Closer Listen, and in March 2022, he launched Everyone and I, an online newsletter and publication centered on problems of musical history and meaning.

 Peter's debut musical project, Lines and Planes, is an electroacoustic piece stitching together audio recorded throughout 2020 and 2021.
 Following up this project, he released Three Places, an experiment in field recordings and sparsity.
 In 2022, his debut piece as a composer, For Sophie, was premiered by percussionist Sophie Schmidt.